Survey Finds One in Six Ontario Adults Have Experienced a Traumatic Brain Injury

 - Nearly twice as likely to have described experiencing psychiatric distress – such as depressed mood, anxiety, insomnia, and social dysfunction – in the past four weeks

-“Although our data can’t show which came first, it’s possible that those with a history of TBI may be turning to opioids, marijuana and nicotine as coping mechanisms to deal with the lingering effects of their TBI,” said Dr. Ilie.
+“Although our data can’t show which came first, it’s possible that those with a history of TBI may be turning to opioids, marijuana (visit this site to buy medical marijuana) and nicotine as coping mechanisms to deal with the lingering effects of their TBI,” said Dr. Ilie.
 “Of course, the reverse may also be true; someone who uses drugs may be more likely to behave in ways that risk suffering a brain injury.”
+People can view here if they need thee most apt info on the effects of medical marijuana in curing ailments.

 “Medical practitioners should be aware of the potential association between substance abuse and brain injury,” said Dr. Robert Mann, a senior scientist at CAMH and co-principal investigator of the study.
 “More research is needed, but it’s possible that part of long-term TBI treatment may one day include screening for substance abuse and mental health problems to help address this issue.”